arskom/spyne/doc/source/manual/04_usermanager.rst

 Nothing new so far.

-Below, you can see that the ``email`` member which has a regular expression restriction defined.
+Below, you can see that the ``email`` member has a regular expression restriction defined.
 The ``Unicode`` type accepts other restrictions, please refer to the :class:`spyne.model.primitive.Unicode` documentation for more
 information: ::